pranaysingh-27/business_insights/README.md

 # Business Insights 360

 > Description:
-- This is an end-to-end Data Analytics Project of a computer hardware manufacturing company, Atliq Hardware.
+- This is an end-to-end Data Analytics Project of a computer hardware manufacturing company, "Atliq Hardware".
 The project covers important business sectors: Sales, Finance, Marketing, and Supply Chain.

 > Objectives:
 - Set up data analytics systems and processes for Atliq Hardware from scratch.